damoonrobatian/activity_recognition/README.md

 # Human Activity Recognition using Smart Wearable Data

-> Note: *This is a project in progress and will be completed gradually.
+> Note: <br> *This is a project in progress and will be completed gradually.
 This README.md file was prepared using the information provided in the original [README.txt](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#) file.
 The main purpose of creating the present file is to provide a reader-friendlier document.*

 ## Introduction